 Review: Need For Speed: Rivals

-The involvement of Criterion in the Need For Speed franchise was not one without its share of criticism and scepticism from the fans.
+The involvement of Criterion in the Need For Speed franchise was not one without its share of criticism and skepticism from the fans.
 With both the release of Hot Pursuit and then Most Wanted, it’s debatable whether either of those two titles ‘fit in’ with the previous games in the series.
 That said, while Criterion might have released two titles that felt more like a Burnout game with the NFS brand slapped over it, there’s no denying that the contributions they made were invaluable.
 Reason being, while Most Wanted mightn’t have been the game a lot of us were hoping for, without it, I’m confident in saying that Rivals wouldn’t have been as great as it now is.
 And let me tell you, this game is amazing.

 Need For Speed: Rivals is ultimately split into two campaigns, one where you play as a racer and the other as a cop.
 Now this option to play on either side of the law isn’t new to the franchise, but it isn’t until now that I feel that it’s been implemented so well.
 In Need For Speed: Rivals you climb through the ranks and progress through the campaign by completing ‘Speedlists’.
-These are essentially checklists which specify a number of criteria that you need to fulfil in order to continue.
+These are essentially checklists which specify a number of criteria that you need to fulfill in order to continue.

 Depending on the type of speedlist you select (you are given three to choose from in each rank) these can vary from finishing a race in a particular position, drifting for a specified distance, or successfully hitting your opponents with pursuit tech – and these type of criteria will vary depending on whether you’re playing as a racer or a cop.
 While on the odd occasion you’ll be forced to do the same action across all three speedlists to progress the story, for the greater part it’s completely up to you on how to play – and it’s this reason that makes Rivals so great.